Composing Parts for Expressive Object Generation: Analysis of PartComposer

-In this section, we provide additional analysis regarding the design choices made in PartCraft.
-In particular, we ablate the components we have introduced in the PartDiffusion process of PartCraft (Sec.~3.2).
+In this section, we provide additional analysis regarding the design choices made in PartComposer.
+In particular, we ablate the components we have introduced in the PartDiffusion process of PartComposer (Sec.~\ref{subsec:part_loc}).
 We provide an analysis of the effect of using \textbf{a)} independent text embeddings, \textbf{b)} usage of dot product-based protocol in the part assignment, and \textbf{c)} the visualization of attention maps for the localized and unlocalized parts.
 We have used a subset of CUB-200 images to perform all evaluations, which is kept fixed across ablations.
-We tabulate the ablations in Table~\ref{tab:partcraft-ablation-sup} (also including ablations from the main text Table 2) and provide visual results in Fig.~\ref{fig:attention-eval}.
-We observe that all components introduced in PartCraft significantly contribute to the overall segmentation performance of the part localization module.
-Further, in Fig.~\ref{fig:attention-eval}, we find that if we normalize parts that do not satisfy localization conditions (forehead and back), it leads to high attention values in most regions.
-This demonstrates the effectiveness of the max-value based selection (Eq.~4) of parts proposed in PartCraft.
+We tabulate the ablations in Table~\ref{tab:partcraft-ablation} (also including ablations from the main text Table~\ref{tab:partcraft-ablation-main}) and provide visual results in Fig.~\ref{fig:attention-eval}.
+We observe that all components introduced in PartComposer significantly contribute to the overall segmentation performance of the part localization module.
+Further, in Fig.~\ref{fig:attention-eval}, we find that normalizing parts that do not satisfy localization conditions (forehead and back) leads to high attention values in most regions.
+This demonstrates the effectiveness of the max-value-based selection (Eq.~\ref{eq:part_gen}) of parts proposed in PartComposer.

-For comparison to the Stable Diffusion baseline, in addition to the results provided in Table~1, we provide a qualitative comparison in Fig.~\ref{fig:qual-masks-human} and~\ref{fig:qual-masks-cub}.
+For comparison to the Stable Diffusion baseline, in addition to the results provided in Table~\ref{tab:cub_deepfashion}, we provide a qualitative comparison in Fig.~\ref{fig:qual-masks-human} and~\ref{fig:qual-masks-cub}.
 The Stable Diffusion baseline assigns arbitrary masks to the wrong parts.
-On the contrary, if PartCraft localizes parts, they are often correctly associated with the right region of the object.
+On the contrary, if PartComposer localizes parts, they are often correctly associated with the right region of the object.
 This shows the advantage of using part diffusion rather than inducing additional tokens in the base prompt of StableDiffusion.